CodeYourFuture/Module-React/from-scratch/README.md

 Eslint might display red marks below some variables in a new Vite project.
 This happens because the default Eslint configuration requires prop-types in React projects.
 Here's how to resolve it:

-1. Locate the file named `.eslintrc.cjs` in your project's root folder.
+1. Find the file `.eslintrc.cjs` in your project's root folder.

 2. Add the following line to the `rules` property: